Lee Ki-taek (politician): 1980s

 Lee was banned from politics by New Military of Chun Doo-hwan in 1980, therefore unable to run in 1981 election.
 His constituency was then taken over by Park Kwan-yong, Lee's secretary, and Kim Jin-jae.
 He then moved to the United States and worked as a visiting professor in University of Pennsylvania.

 After his political ban was lifted in 1984, Lee subsequently joined New Korea and Democratic Party (NKDP), along with Kim Young-sam and Kim Dae-jung.
-Originally, he was intended to run for Dongrae District, where he used to be an MP of, in 1985 election.
+Originally, he was intended to run for Dongnae District, where he used to be an MP of, in 1985 election.
 However, the constituency was already taken over by Park Kwan-young, who was elected under the banner of Democratic Korea Party in 1981 and switched to NKDP in 1984.
 He then decided to run for Haeundae and South District constituency, and successfully returned as MP.

 Lee served as Deputy Chairman under Lee Min-woo, who was elected for the chairmanship in 1985 leadership election.
 Soon, the party faced an internal conflicts, after Lee Min-woo announced his own plan (known as "Lee Min-woo Plan") that supported parliamentary system.
 This was strongly objected by Kim Young-sam (YS) and Kim Dae-jung (DJ), who advocated to maintain the incumbent presidential system but sought for direct election of the President.
 Both YS, DJ, and their followers left NKDP and founded United Democratic Party (UDP) on 21 April 1987.
 Lee was also one of them, but did not join UDP till the 29 June Declaration.

 In 1988 election, Lee ran for Haeundae District and re-elected.
 He served as the Deputy Chairman of UDP from 1987 to 1989, and also the parliamentary leader, replacing Seo Seok-jae, in 1989.
 He was also the President of Special Investigative Committee established to investigate the corruptions regarding with the ruling Democratic Justice Party.